 When it comes to using PETG for outdoor use, it’s an easy choice to make, mainly due to it’s UV resistance and ability to keep strength over long periods of time.

-Over time, you might find some discoloration depending on the filament quality and color, but it should be fine in all other aspects.
+Over time, you might find some discoloration depending on the filament quality and color, but it should be fine in most other aspects.
+PETG is quite sensitive to moisture so you should try to store it adequately when it’s not in use.

 The natural UV-resistant characteristics make polycarbonate a good candidate for a suitable filament for the outdoors.
 It’s commonly known as one of the strongest 3D printer materials out there and can definitely hold up in extreme situations.